 Say hello to the BEST Vegan Pumpkin Chocolate Chip Cookies ever!

 Do you have a can of pumpkin in your kitchen right now?
-Please, tell me you do!
-Because you’ll need it to make these vegan pumpkin chocolate chip cookies.
+Please, tell me you do… because you’ll need it to make these easy pumpkin chocolate chip cookies!
 And trust me, you’re definitely going to want to make these beauties ASAP.

-Because let’s be real: can you think of any better way to spend a chilly Fall afternoon than baking and then devouring these? ↓
+Because let’s be real: can you think of any better way to spend a chilly Fall afternoon than baking and then devouring these pumpkin chocolate cookies? ↓

 Tips and Tricks for Recipe Success:

 - First of all, let’s talk about texture!
 These cookies are crunchy on the outside and chewy on the inside.
-Because they come out of the oven VERY soft, it’s crucial to cool these cookies on the baking sheet for at least 30 minutes before serving, but if you can, I suggest letting them cool a full hour!
+They are NOT cakey pumpkin chocolate chip cookies.
+But they do come out of the oven VERY soft.
+So it’s crucial to cool the cookies on the baking sheet for at least 30 minutes before serving.
+But if you can, I suggest letting them cool a full hour!
 The longer they sit, the firmer and chewier and they get.
 The silver lining is that these cookies taste even better with time!

 - So now that we’ve covered texture, let’s move onto flavor.
 Because these vegan pumpkin chocolate chip cookies have a lot of it!
 In addition to real pumpkin puree (be sure not to grab pumpkin pie mix by accident!), these cookies are flavored with brown sugar, vanilla, molasses, and pumpkin spice.
 Yum ♥

-- These cookies don’t spread out too much while they bake, so be sure to scoop the dough into mounds, then lightly press down the top of the mound before baking.
+- These pumpkin choc chip cookies don’t spread out too much while they bake, so be sure to scoop the dough into mounds, then lightly press down the top of the mound before baking.

 - I make VERY large cookies with this recipe, and usually get about 1 dozen.
 However you can make smaller cookies, just be sure to decrease the bake time a minute or two.